The Forgotten Arm: Reception

-The album so far has a score of 70 out of 100 from Metacritic based on "generally favorable reviews".
-Prefix Magazine gave the album a score of seven out of ten and said it has "Enough bending guitar licks to satisfy the yuppiest of thirtysomething businessmen and enough mellow ballads to satisfy your Dixie Chicks-loving mom."
+The Forgotten Arm has a score of 70 out of 100 from Metacritic based on "generally favorable reviews".
+Prefix Magazine gave it seven out of ten and said it has "enough bending guitar licks to satisfy the yuppiest of thirtysomething businessmen and enough mellow ballads to satisfy your Dixie Chicks-loving mom".
 Trouser Press gave it a positive review and said, "Some of the songs are immediately engrossing...
 Others mostly carry the story forward while allowing Mann to indulge her career-long taste for vintage keyboard orchestration, coolly elegant pop arrangements and displays of tart wordplay."

 E!
-Online gave it a B− and said it "reveals how straight-up dull Mann's country-tinged songs can be."
-Other reviews are very average, mixed or negative: Mojo gave it three stars out of five and called it "an unfussy affair".
-Blender gave it two stars out of five and said of Mann, "If she doesn't follow commercial formulas, she's following creative ones, and selling herself short in the process."
+Online gave The Forgotten Arm a B− and said it "reveals how straight-up dull Mann's country-tinged songs can be".
+Mojo gave it three out of five and called it "an unfussy affair".
+Blender gave it two out of five and said: "If [Mann] doesn't follow commercial formulas, she's following creative ones, and selling herself short in the process."
 The A.V.
-Club gave it an unfavorable review and said, "Mann's signature wordplay sounds clichéd and exhausted, and her melodies lack the energy and pop sparkle that distinguished her pre-Lost In Space work."
+Club gave it an unfavorable review, writing that "Mann's signature wordplay sounds clichéd and exhausted, and her melodies lack the energy and pop sparkle that distinguished her pre-Lost In Space work".
+The album won the 2006 Grammy Award for Best Recording Package for Mann and Gail Marowitz.